retooth2/xenharmlib/doc/multigen_tunings.rst

          MultiGenPitchSeq([(0, 0), (1, 0), (0, 1), (0, 0)], G=(2, 2*5**(1/4)))

-As a shortform multi-generator tunings also support builder methods that only demand the vector tuple instead of the full lattice point object:
+As a shortform, multi-generator tunings also support builder methods that only demand the vector tuple instead of the full lattice point object:

 .. tabs::